 One of my friends was pressured into driving a scooter in Asia when she’d never done it before and didn’t particularly want to try.
 In the end, she gave into peer pressure.

 Fortunately, she survived.
 Unfortunately, she isn’t the only friend I’ve known to have a brush with death thanks to a bike ride gone wrong.

 When you ride a scooter without properly knowing how to, you’re not only endangering yourself – you’re endangering everyone around you as well.

-So there concludes my list of safety tips for Southeast Asia!
-It is by no means an exhaustive list but I tried to include practical safety tips from real life situations that I experienced during my 1.5 years in Southeast Asia.
+So there concludes my list of safety tips for backpacking Southeast Asia!
+It is by no means an exhaustive list but I tried to include practical safety tips from real life situations that I experienced during my 18 months in Southeast Asia.
 Do you have any more suggestions?
 I’d love to hear your thoughts in the comments below 🙂